Stay-at-home parents have a critical and gratifying job; raising their children to be responsible, caring, empathetic adults.

 However, suppose you want extra cash to support your family, start a business, return to college, or become self-sufficient.
-Finding government benefits and grants earmarked exclusively for homemakers, in that case, could be challenging.
+In that case, finding government benefits and grants earmarked exclusively for homemakers could be challenging.

 Instead of searching for clear, apparent labels, cast a wider net and sort through various financial assistance programs that connect with another aspect of your identity.